Rahul is a TV addict who can never get enough of good shows. His all-time favorites are The Wire, Breaking Bad, and The Sopranos.

-What Shows Are Like Spartacus?
+What TV Series Are Similar to Spartacus?

 Spartacus isn't a show for everyone.
 With no dearth of blood, gore, brutal fights, and half-naked people on screen, it can get overwhelming, even for a hardcore Game of Thrones fan.
 It has received its fair share of criticism for its boldness.
 While it's far from perfect, it does get a lot of things right.

 This moody period drama is a visual extravaganza, especially for the gorehounds.
 Being a huge fan, I have compiled a list of some other TV shows like Spartacus to quench your thirst for some gritty drama.
-Let’s take a look -
+Let’s take a look.

 Shows Similar to Spartacus

 - The Shannara Chronicles